advance100/doc_webpack/motivation.md

 * Conflicts in the global object.
 * Order of loading is important.
-* Developer have to resolve dependencies of modules/libraries.
+* Developers have to resolve dependencies of modules/libraries.
 * In big projects the list can get really long and difficult to manage.

 ## CommonJs: synchronous `require`